MetPX/sarracenia/doc/Dev.rst

 github
 ------

+Click on Releases, Edit the release:

+* should we have release names?
+* copy/paste of changes from CHANGES.rst
+* copy/paste of Installation bit at the end from a previous release.
-Click on Releases, Edit the release, build packages locally or download from other sources. drag and drop into the the release.
+* build packages locally or download from other sources. drag and drop into the release.

+This will give us the ability to have old versions available. launchpad.net doesn't seem to keep old versions around.